genixpro/kwola/docs/acceptance.md

 local sandbox.
 This is local correctness evidence only; it does not replace the required fresh Linux rig acceptance run or its two-GPU/browser performance evidence.

-The unchanged performance gates are at least 145 samples/second, no more than 1.35 seconds median optimizer time, and no more than 5 GiB peak VRAM.
+Schema v3 reports samples/second, median optimizer time, target-evaluation time, tile count, and peak VRAM without imposing a throughput minimum.
 The 1.0.0 measurements above are historical baseline evidence and do not satisfy the 1.1.0 release gate.

 The later replay-ratio, GroupNorm, equal-default-crop, and tiled-inference changes have local unit and static-analysis coverage but do not yet have a fresh Linux two-GPU/browser acceptance measurement.